compiler-dept/speck/README.md

 ## Setup

 Speck offers two ways to integrate it into your C project.
 You can ether set it up by importing it as a Git submodule or by manual install.
-The preferred way by now is using a Git submodule.
+The preferred method by now is using a Git submodule.
 It makes updating `Speck` a lot easier in the long run.